Gravitational decoupling and superfluid stars: MGD superfluid stars

 To end this section, let us provide a concrete estimative of MGD-decoupling modifications with respect to GR.
 Ref. \cite{Zloshchastiev:2021ncg} showed that for Solar size astrophysical stellar objects with mass $M_\odot\sim 1.99\times 10^{30}$ kg in the GR regime, a Schwarzschild superfluid star has radius $ R\sim1/\sqrt{a_{1\odot}} \approxeq 16.92 \;\text{km}, $ where $a_{1\odot}= 2.86 \times 10^{-8}\;{\rm m}^{-2}$.
-Here, using Eq. (\ref{eins15}), MGD-decoupled superfluid stars have radii that are slightly altered by a term involving the parameter $\alpha$ that governs the source term of MGD-decoupling (Eq. (\ref{eins7})).
-Besides, the Einstein--Klein--Gordon system involves the mass function \eqref{eoms14}, which is also function of the brane tension and the coupling parameter $a_1$ as well, as it includes terms that depends on the MGD-decoupled metric coefficients $a(r)$ and $b(r)$.
-Assuming the physically realistic values for the finite fluid brane tension value, $\gamma \sim 3\times10^{-3} \;{\rm GeV}$, and for the MGD-decoupling parameter, $\alpha=0.8$, MGD-decoupled superfluid stars have effective radius $ R \approxeq 17.01 \;\text{km}. $ It is a considerable difference of $0.53\%$, susceptible to observation.
-When $\alpha = 0.1$ one has $ R \approxeq 16.95 \;\text{km}, $ a difference of $0.23\%$ regarding the GR case.
+Here, using Eq. (\ref{eins15}), MGD superfluid stars have radii that are slightly altered by a term involving the parameter $\alpha$ that governs the source term of MGD-decoupling (Eq. (\ref{eins7})).
+Besides, the Einstein--Klein--Gordon system involves the mass function \eqref{eoms14}, which is also function of the brane tension and the coupling parameter $a_1$ as well, as it includes terms that depends on the MGD metric coefficients $a(r)$ and $b(r)$.
+Assuming the physically realistic values for the finite fluid brane tension value, $\gamma \sim 3\times10^{-6} \;{\rm GeV}$, and for the MGD parameter, $\mathfrak{l}=10^{-4}$ m, MGD superfluid stars have effective radius $ R \approxeq 17.01 \;\text{km}. $ It is a considerable difference of $0.53\%$, susceptible to observation.
+When $\mathfrak{l}=10^{-8}$ m, one has $ R \approxeq 16.95 \;\text{km}, $ a difference of $0.23\%$ regarding the GR case.